Last Updated on February 14, 2024

 Only 1% of top-tier consulting applicants make it through the MBB application funnel, 75% of which are already rejected at the screening stage.
 Getting into McKinsey, BCG, and Bain is not an easy task.
 The same applies to other firms such as Kearney, Oliver Wyman, L.E.K., Roland Berger, Strategy&, etc.

-In this article, I want to highlight how you can stand out as a consulting applicant to maximize the chances to pass the screening stage and get an invitation to the case interviews.
+In this article, I want to highlight how you can stand out as a consulting applicant to maximize the chances of passing the screening stage and getting an invitation to the case interviews.

-I want to tackle it in four steps:
+I want to tackle it in five steps:

 - Build your resume

 - Approach recruitment tests and games

 - Start preparing for case interviews already before you send your application documents

 Having a clear map of the process ahead, let’s start turning the odds in your favor!
 Once you know you have your map you can start engaging with the industry and the firms of your choice.

 Build Your Resume and Research the Industry and the Job

 Successful consulting applicants start preparing for the selection process way before the application deadlines arrive.
 If you want to increase your chances of getting to the interviews, you need to work on your profile early on to collect the relevant credentials that top-tier firms such as McKinsey are looking for.